-- Smarter budgeting Many people don’t have a dramatic ’cause’ for their debts (divorce, business failure, sickness etc), they have just spent more than they have earned for a while and their debts have slowly increased.
+- Top tips for simple and realistic budgeting Many people don’t have a dramatic ’cause’ for their debts (divorce, business failure, sickness etc), they have just spent more than they have earned for a while and their debts have slowly increased.
 Take control of this situation by improving your budgeting!
 If there are two of you, look at apps that will make it easier for you both to budget together.

 If you can meet your minimum payments each month but are struggling and the debt is mounting, look at some of these ways to turn your finances around and read about snowballing that debt – snowballing is the fastest way to clear debts and end up with a great credit score.